 First, they are laden with sugar of epic proportions.
 This sugar coats the tooth enamel, forms a sticky plaque, and leads to decay.
 The longer that film remains on your teeth, the more difficult it is to remove, causing serious plaque build-up.

-Second, they can cause stains and discolorations.
+Second, they can cause stains and discolouration.
 These are just not a cute college look.

 How do you avoid it?
 The answer is simple: drink water.

-I know you’re balking because you want that sugary rush.
+I know you’re baulking because you want that sugary rush.
 But water gives you energy by keeping your entire body properly hydrated.
 Plus, it won’t leave ugly stains on your teeth!

 A trip away to college is not a get-out-of-dental-exams-free card.
 Keep up your regular dental exams every 6 months.

-You can set appointments with your hometown dentist on school breaks, or you can get recommendations for a dentist in your college town.
+You can set your routine dental check up with your hometown dentist on school breaks, or you can get recommendations for a dentist in your college town.
 Your hometown dentist will miss you, but she won’t mind.
 Her goal, like yours, is to make sure that you experience a lifetime of dental wellness and healthy teeth.

 Don’t let college be an excuse for letting your dental health slip to the wayside.
 This is your time to learn to start to take charge of your own life, including your health!
 Armed with these secrets, you can prove to your parents, and the world, then you are ready to take charge of your dental wellness.